The Paul O'Grady Show: 2004–2005: ITV

-2006–09: Channel 4
+2006–2009: Channel 4

 On 10 January 2006, in an unexpected announcement, O'Grady said that he had decided to leave ITV for Channel 4, following a dispute between O'Grady and Granada Television (who made The Paul O'Grady Show for ITV) after Granada 'forgot' to renew O'Grady's ITV contract.
 O'Grady was believed to have left ITV not only due to his contract renewal issues nor his salary, but rather he wanted more creative control over the show (Granada had promptly refused when the show was under their production).
 His own television production company, Olga TV (named after one of his pet dogs), subsequently took over production of the programme.

 The programme began its run on Channel 4 in March 2006, in the same 5:00–6:00 pm early evening slot, alternating in this slot every three months or so with Richard & Judy.
 In response, initially ITV decided to air repeats of the original show in the same slot.
 This was partially the reason why, for its first few series on the new channel, Channel 4 billed the programme as The New Paul O'Grady Show.

 During its time on both ITV from 2004 to 2005 and Channel 4, The Paul O'Grady Show was broadcast live on Mondays, Tuesdays, and Wednesdays, but Thursday's and Friday's episode were pre-recorded on the Tuesday and Wednesday of that week, respectively, at 12:30 pm.

 2013–2015: ITV revival

 After four years off-air, the show returned on 11 November 2013, in the same teatime slot from 5–6pm, on its original channel ITV, with a new theme tune written and performed by McFly.
 Games including Guess the Tune, also known as "The Organ Game", also returned.
-It is a phone-in-competition where O'Grady plays tunes on his organ and the contestant has to guess them correctly, it is played live on Wednesdays show.
 O'Grady announced that the show would return for another series, beginning on 28 April 2014.
 A third and final revived series began airing on 20 April 2015.

-Similarly to the Channel 4 show, The Paul O'Grady Show is broadcast live on Mondays, Tuesdays, and Wednesdays at 5:00pm; Thursday's and Friday's episode are pre-recorded on the Tuesday and Wednesday of that week, respectively, at 12:30pm.
+Similarly to the Channel 4 show, The Paul O'Grady Show was broadcast live on Mondays, Tuesdays, and Wednesdays at 5:00pm; Thursday's and Friday's episode were pre-recorded on the Tuesday and Wednesday of that week, respectively, at 12:30pm.

 Series overview

-ITV (2004–05)
+ITV (2004–2005)

 The series began broadcasting on ITV on 11 October 2004.
 The show ran several different features, including a competition to decide the country's best meat and potato pie, with the efforts of the Denby Dale Pie Company voted as the winner.
-Series two aired from 14 March 2005 to 27 May 2005 and the final original ITV series ended on 23 December that same year.
-Repeats of the original ITV series were shown for some time in direct competition with new episodes on Channel 4 after O'Grady left Granada.
+Series two aired from 14 March to 27 May 2005 and the final original ITV series ended on 23 December that same year.
+Repeats of the original ITV series were shown for some time in direct competition with new episodes on Channel 4 after O'Grady left ITV.